nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Keyboard Shortcuts
 Notor has keyboard shortcuts to give you added convenience and allow you to control Notor using your keyboard alone.
 Here are the shortcuts we have available.

-**Note Pop-Up Windows**
+####Pop-Up Window

-Navigate the buttons using the arrow keys.
+You can navigate the buttons in a pop-up window using the arrow keys.
 On Windows and Linux, select the button by pressing enter; on MacOS, press space.

+#### Shortcut Keys for Note Window

 Shortcut Key            | Linux/Window                                   | MacOS
 ------------------------|------------------------------------------------|---------------------------------------